Ground Rule Index:

 Help from any source, particularly from others in Piazza, is fine concerning

-I have unfortunately needed to give out 0's in past semesters, with accompanying referrals to the students' deans.
+I have unfortunately needed to give out 0's in past semesters, with the accompanying referrals to the students' deans.

 As a user of the campus network, you should be aware of your rights and responsibilities in